mvit777/BikeDistributor/README.md

 ## Structure of the VS Solution ##

+### MV.Framework: ###
+This is a business-domain-agnostic library.
+  It mainly contains Generic Interfaces and BaseClasses (Ex.
+BaseRepository) with a high potential of being re-usable in BikeDistributor-like projects.

+  Same goes for other plumbing-facilities like DbQueryAsyncProvider, MongoContext, MongoSettings and the like.

 ### BikeDistributor: ###
 A library project to address a specific Business Domain.
 In this case it is a greatly simplified Product Catalogue + Shopping Chart like app.